-8.6.
-Attendance at committee meetings
+8.6 Attendance at committee meetings

-- 8.6.1 Any Councillor of the local government may attend a meeting of a committee and may address the committee in accordance with section 8.4.6 of this policy. - 8.6.2 A Councillor must attend a meeting of committee or Council in person, except if there is a natural disaster or severe weather prevents the Councillor from attending the place of the meeting or unless a resolution is passed that the Councillor be allowed to take part in the meeting by teleconference.
+8.6.1 Any Councillor of the local government may attend a meeting of a committee and may address the committee in accordance with section 8.4.5 of this policy.

+8.6.2 A Councillor must attend a meeting of committee or Council in person, except if there is a natural disaster or severe weather prevents the Councillor from attending the place of the meeting or unless a resolution is passed that the Councillor be allowed to take part in the meeting by teleconference.

-8.7.
-Leave of absence from meetings
+8.7 Leave of absence from meetings

-- 8.7.1 Councillors must seek a leave of absence from an ordinary or committee meeting where a Councillor cannot attend a meeting due to private or business purposes. - 8.7.2 Leave is granted at the discretion of the Council. - 8.7.3 An application for leave of absence does not need to be made in person, and as a result, Council may grant such leave while a Councillor is absent. - 8.7.4 Where a Councillor needs to seek leave from more than a single meeting, such requests are to be made in writing to the CEO specifying the dates of the meeting/s for the

-- requested leave.
-The CEO will inform the chairperson of the relevant meeting of the request. - 8.7.5 If a Councillor attends a meeting for which leave has been granted previously, any future absence requires additional leave to be granted, regardless if the original leave covered any future meetings. - 8.7.6 A leave of absence is automatically granted to a Councillor where the Council passes a formal resolution for a Councillor to attend a conference or event.
+- 8.7.1 Councillors must seek a leave of absence from an ordinary or committee meeting where a Councillor cannot attend a meeting due to private or business purposes. - 8.7.2 Leave is granted at the discretion of the Council. - 8.7.3 A leave of absence may be granted prior to the meeting by the CEO or at the meeting itself.
+An application does not need to be made in person, and as a result, Council may grant such leave while a Councillor is absent. - 8.7.4 Where a Councillor needs to seek leave from more than a single meeting, such applications are to be made in writing to the CEO specifying the dates of the meeting/s leave is being applied for. - 8.7.5 If a Councillor attends a meeting for which leave has been granted previously, any future absence requires additional leave to be granted, regardless if the original leave covered any future meetings. - 8.7.6 A leave of absence is automatically granted to a Councillor where the Council passes a formal resolution for a Councillor to attend a conference or event.

-8.8.
-Absence from meetings
+8.8 Absence from meetings

-- 8.8.1 A request by a Councillor for a leave of absence for not attending a meeting will be recorded in the minutes. - 8.8.2 Where a Councillor is absent from a meeting without an approved leave of absence or submitted apology, the Councillor will not be listed in the apologies section of the meeting minute.
+- 8.8.1 A request by a Councillor for an apology for not attending a meeting will be recorded in the minutes. - 8.8.2 Where a Councillor is absent from a meeting without an approved leave of absence or submitted apology, the Councillor will not be listed in the apologies section of the meeting minute.

-8.9.
-Mayoral minute
+8.9 Mayoral minute

-- 8.9.1 The Mayor may direct the attention of Council to a matter or subject not on the agenda by a minute signed by the Mayor, without notice, on any matter or topic that is within the jurisdiction of the Council or of which the Council has official knowledge. - 8.9.2 The Mayor must deliver a copy of the Mayoral Minute for an ordinary meeting of the local government to the Chief Executive Officer. - 8.9.3 The Mayoral Minute shall, when introduced, take precedence over all business before, or to come before, the meeting of the local government. - 8.9.4 A motion comprising the Mayoral Minute may be put by the Mayor without being seconded at any stage of the ordinary meeting considered appropriate by the Mayor. - 8.9.5 If the motion comprising the Mayoral Minute is passed, the Mayoral Minute becomes a resolution of the local government. - 8.9.6 Amendments or variations to Mayoral Minutes that are consistent with the intent of the terms of the minute are permitted, provided such amendments have the agreement of the Mayor.
+- 8.9.1 The Mayor may direct the attention of Council to a matter or subject not on the agenda by a minute signed by the Mayor, without notice, on any matter or topic that is within the jurisdiction of the Council or of which the Council has official knowledge. - 8.9.2 The Mayor must deliver a copy of the Mayoral Minute for an ordinary meeting of the local government to the Chief Executive Officer. - 8.9.3 The Mayoral Minute shall, when introduced, take precedence over all business before, or to come before, the meeting of the local government. - 8.9.4 A motion comprising the Mayoral Minute may be put by the Mayor without being seconded at any stage of the ordinary meeting considered appropriate by the Mayor. - 8.9.5 If the motion comprising the Mayoral Minute is passed, the Mayoral Minute becomes a resolution of the local government.

+8.9.6 Amendments or variations to Mayoral Minutes that are consistent with the intent of the terms of the minute are permitted, provided such amendments have the agreement of the Mayor.

-8.10.
-Petitions
+8.10 Petitions